Zir0-93/zir0-93.github.io/_posts/2019-07-30-rest-message-queue.md

 # Message Queues Introduce a Single point of failure (SPOF)

-**Rationale**: Message queues introduce an entirely new piece of infrastructure to your architecture.
-As a result of being solely responsible for enabling communication between services, such a component introduces a massive SPOF.
+> "Message queues introduce an entirely new piece of infrastructure to your architecture.
+As a result of being solely responsible for enabling communication between services, such a component introduces a massive SPOF."

-**Response**: Minus any extra architectural concerns to make them Highly Available (HA), message queues are a SPOF.
-However, they certainly
-**do not introduce** a SPOF to any existing microservices implementation.
+Minus any extra architectural concerns to make them Highly Available (HA), message queues are a SPOF.
+However, they certainly **do not introduce** a SPOF to any existing microservices implementation.
 Mechanisms like load balancers and API Gateways are SPOFs that are considered integral to any microservices architecture.
 They too, like message queues, must be designed to be HA any microservices implementation.